-Mashed potato dumplings may sound odd, but they’re actually pretty common in eastern Europe.
+Mashed potato dumplings may sound odd, but they’re pretty common in Eastern Europe.
 They’re also officially our favorite way to use up leftover Thanksgiving mashed potatoes.
 Simply mix in a little flour and a couple of beaten egg whites and you’ve got incredibly tender, almost-instant potato dumplings.
 Don’t worry if these break up a bit as they cook; it will make your broth delightfully thick and creamy.

-1. In a medium bowl, combine the mashed potatoes, flour and salt.
+1. In a medium bowl, combine the mashed potatoes, flour, and salt.

 2. In another bowl, whip the egg whites to stiff peaks with a large whisk.